Sisterhood in Switzerland: Women-only outdoor activities

 Girl kayaking on a lake in Switzerland © jana_vorackova/Shutterstock

-There are also several kayaking experiences available; a course for beginners where you can get to grips with the basics in a safe and stunningly beautiful environment or a weekend course that includes three hours of kayaking on the crystal clear waters of Lake Lugano and a massage, followed by your choice of kicking back by the pool, exploring the villages or heading off on a shopping trip.
-You can also explore Switzerland by kayak on a multi-day adventure that takes you around the country with your team, setting out onto some of the most dazzling freshwater lakes in the world.
+There are also several kayaking experiences to try.
+There's a beginner course where you can learn the basics in a safe and beautiful setting.
+Or, you can take a weekend course that includes three hours of kayaking on Lake Lugano's clear waters and a massage.
+Afterward, you can relax by the pool, explore nearby villages, or go shopping.
+You can also join a multi-day kayak adventure across Switzerland, paddling on some of the world's most stunning freshwater lakes.

-Finally, a great way to build community spirit and meet inspiring women is to try the yoga and sailing experience; after a one-hour yoga class every morning in the zen-like calm emanating from Lake Constance, the team will learn to sail a yacht together.
-You might not know it yet, but there’s nothing like sailing to help bond a group!
+Another fun way to meet inspiring women is the yoga and sailing experience.
+Start each day with a one-hour yoga class by the calm Lake Constance, then learn to sail a yacht together.
+Sailing is a great way to bond with others!

 Trail around Thunersee © Switzerland Tourism/Alpinschule BERGFALKE